Taxation & Regulation (REG) Cheat Sheet

 • Failure-to-Pay: 0.5% per month (max 25%).

-The determination of a tax position's authority is based on sources like:
+The determination of a tax position's authority is based on a strict hierarchy.
+If a conflict occurs, the source higher in the hierarchy governs.

 Unsupported Tax Positions